 - 1. Medical grounds if the student's parent/guardian presents to the building principal a signed statement explaining the objection; - 2.
-Religious or medical grounds if the student's parent/guardian presents to the building principal a signed statement explaining the objection; - 3.
+Religious grounds if the student's parent/guardian presents to the building principal a completed Certificate of Religious Exemption; - 3.
 Health examination or immunization requirements on medical grounds if a physician provides written verification; - 4.
-Eye examination requirement if the student's parent/guardian shows an undue burden or lack or access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist; or - 5.
+Eye examination requirement if the student's parent/guardian shows an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist; or - 5.
 Dental examination requirement if the student's parent/guardian shows an undue burden or a lack of access to a dentist.